Cremona groups over finite fields, Neretin groups, and non-positively curved cube complexes: Cremona groups in Neretin groups

 The following result is more difficult to show:

-\begin{theorem}[{\cite{asgarli2019biregular}}] Let $\F_q$ be a finite field of even characteristic with $q\geq 4$ elements and let $f\in\Bir(\p^2_{\F_q})$ be of finite order.
-Then there exists a surface $S$ over $\F_q$ such that $f$ is conjugate by a birational map to an automorphism of a regular projective surface $S$ and the permutation on $S(\F_q)$ induced by $f$ is even. \end{theorem}
+\begin{theorem}[{\cite{Zimmermann-bir_permutations}}] Let $q=2^n\geq 4$ and let $f\in\Bir_{\F_q}(\p^2)$ over $\F_q$ be of finite order.
+Then there exists a regular projective surface $S$ over $\F_q$ such that $f$ is conjugate by a birational map to an automorphism of $S$ and the permutation on $S(\F_q)$ induced by $f$ is even. \end{theorem}